-- (n) Summary of Remaining Difficult Negotiations.
+(n) Summary of Remaining Difficult Negotiations.
 In summary, many items remain for difficult negotiations.
-At least six House Republicans members are demanding changes to the SALT deduction, and some of them say that merely raising the cap to \$25,000 is not sufficient (but eliminating the SALT cap entirely is estimated to reduce revenue by \$1.2 trillion over ten years).
+At least six House Republicans members have demanded relaxation of the \$10,000 cap on the SALT deduction, and some Republican Senators strongly argued that the \$10,000 cap should remain.
 Some Republicans are budget hawks that are very concerned about adding to deficits.
 The instructions to House Committees seem to call for substantial spending cuts for Medicaid and nutrition programs, and some members are very concerned about those possible cuts.
 Priorities among the additional tax cuts beyond the extension of the TCJA and possible tax increases to help pay for the cuts will vary.
 Scoring of the costs of provisions may impact which tax cuts are included and how long certain of the cuts may last.
 Scoring of the dynamic effects of additional revenue that may come from economic growth as a result of the provisions may have a significant impact on the willingness of budget hawks to vote for a bill that is scored to result in substantial additional deficits.

-Rulings by the Parliamentarian regarding the impact of the Byrd rule will be important and may not come until the last hour when the final provisions of the act have been negotiated. - (17) Estate Tax Repeal?
-Not only is it likely that the \$10 million (indexed) exclusion amount will be extended, but the Republican sweep also raises the specter of possible repeal of the estate tax.
+(22) Estate Tax Repeal?
+Not only is it likely that the \$10 million (indexed) exclusion amount will be extended, but the Republican sweep also raised the specter of possible repeal of the estate tax.
 Indeed, Senator John Thune (R-SD), the Senate majority leader, has repeatedly introduced estate tax repeal bills and initially won his Senate seat in part by running against the "death tax."
+Sen. John Thune has acknowledged, however, that the reconciliation bill is unlikely to repeal the estate tax.

-He again introduced the Death Tax Repeal Act of 2025 bill (S. 587) on February 13, 2025.
+Sen. Thune again introduced the Death Tax Repeal Act of 2025 bill (S. 587) on February 13, 2025.
 (A companion bill was also introduced as H.R.
 1301 in the House.)
 For a summary of these bills, see Gassman, Crotty, Ketron & Farrell, Breaking Up with the Death Tax, A Valentine's Day Update on Estate and GST Tax Repeal, LEIMBERG ESTATE PLANNING NEWSLETTER #3182 (February 14, 2025).
 These bills would repeal the estate and generation-skipping transfer tax; the gift tax would be retained but with a reduced 35% rate (and a \$10 million indexed exclusion amount).
-Section 1014 (basis adjustment at death) would be kept in place, but \$1014(b)(9) would not be applicable if there is no estate tax.
+Section 1014 (basis adjustment at death) would be kept in place, but §1014(b)(9) would not be applicable if there is no estate tax.
 A difference between the Senate and House versions is the inclusion of a new §2511(c) in the Senate bill, which provides: "Notwithstanding any other provision of this section and except as provided in regulations, a transfer in trust shall be treated as a taxable gift under section 2503, unless the trust is treated as wholly owned by the donor or the donor's spouse under subpart E of part I of subchapter J of chapter 1."
 This rather curious provision was enacted in the Economic Growth and Tax Relief Reconciliation Act of 2001 and repealed in the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
 It has been included in various other estate tax repeal bills filed beginning in 2011.
 For a discussion of this enigmatic provision and its inclusion in various estate tax repeal bills, see Item 16.a(1)(c) of Aucutt, Washington Update: Estate Tax Changes Past, Present, and Future (Mar.
-12, 2024) (search for the words "Section 2511(c)" for other discussions of this provision in various repeal bills) found here and available at www.bessemertrust.com/for-professional-partners/advisorinsights.
+12, 2024) (search for the words "Section 2511(c)" for other discussions of this provision in various repeal bills) found here and available at www.bessemertrust.com/for-professionalpartners/advisor-insights.